medvol/medvol/README.md

-- 👋 Hi, I’m Oleh Medvid', a developer from Ukraine!
+- 👋  Greetings!
+I am Oleh Medvid', an ambitious developer hailing from the enchanting land of Ukraine!
-- 👀 I’m interested in web development;
+- 🌐 My passion lies in the captivating world of web development.
-- 🌱 Now I am 'mining' experience on JavaScript, React, HTML5 and CSS3;
+- 🚀 Currently, I am delving deep into the realms of JavaScript, React, Next.js, and TypeScript, mining precious experience along the way.
-- 💞️ I’m looking to collaborate on pet project;
+- 🤝 Seeking to join forces on an exciting pet project, where innovation and creativity collide!
+Let's build something extraordinary together!
 - 📫 Find me on Github

 <h3 align="left">Languages and Tools:</h3>